denshao93/harpia/README.md

-## Rotine to preprocess satellite image to forest monitoring
+## Routine to preprocess satellite image to forest monitoring
 _______________________________________________________________________________________________

-The aim of this rotine is automate stepts for forest monotoring used with TerraAmazon 7 program.
+The aim of this routine is automate stepts for forest monotoring used with TerraAmazon 7 program.

 The main steps that it will do are: